In this article, we’re answering “What is an IBC?” But, instead of keeping you waiting, an IBC is an International Business Company.

 What Company Is an IBC?

 An IBC is an offshore corporate entity registered in an offshore jurisdiction or an offshore financial center.
 IBCs typically offer tax advantages, enhanced privacy, asset protection, and a strong foundation for international business.
 That said, certain IBCs are better placed to access international banking than others.
-This is especially true when comparing long standing offshore entities like the British Virgin Islands BC to a more “difficult to bank” company like those registered in Saint Vincent and the Grenadines.
+This is especially true when comparing long-standing offshore entities like the British Virgin Islands BC to a more “difficult to bank” company like those registered in Saint Vincent and the Grenadines.

 Do You Want Help Opening Bank Accounts?

-If so, you can get access to GlobalBanks IQ in just a few clicks.
+If so, you can access GlobalBanks Insider and start the process of applying for an offshore account in a few clicks.

 + Expert insights on which banks to choose & why

 And “yes!”
-GlobalBanks IQ helps foreigners and non-resident individuals open bank accounts.
+GlobalBanks Insider is designed to help foreign and non-resident individuals and companies open bank accounts.